A General Latent Embedding Approach for Modeling Non-uniform High-dimensional Sparse Hypergraphs with Multiplicity: Simulation studies

-We can see that when $\beta^*_{m,n} =0$, the empirical coverage values for different coverage targets all approach the nominal $95\%$ level, as $m$ and $n$ increase.
-When $\beta^*_{m,n} = -1$, the empirical coverage values are not as favorable, highlighting the increased difficulty in making inference in the presence of sparsity.
-Furthermore, as $(m, n)$ increases, the lengths of the confidence intervals notably shrink.
-For fixed $\beta^*_{m,n}$, the length of the intervals appears proportional to $(m\wedge n)^{-1/2}$, which aligns well with our theory.
+We can see that {under both $\beta^*_{m,n} = 0$ and $\beta^*_{m,n} = -1$, the empirical coverage values for different coverage targets all approach the nominal $95\%$ level as $m$ and $n$ increase.
+In both cases, the empirical coverage of $\alpha_i^\dagger$ achieves $95\%$ with relatively small sample sizes, while the empirical coverage of the latent embeddings is initially below $95\%$ and reaches $95\%$ as the sample size increases, highlighting the difficulty of making inference in the latent space.
+Furthermore, as $(m,n)$ increase, the lengths of the confidence intervals shrink notably.
+For fixed $\beta^*_{m,n}$, the interval length appears proportional to $(m \wedge n)^{-1/2}$.
+Moreover, the sparser the hypergraph, i.e., with smaller $\beta^*_{m,n}$, the wider the confidence intervals.
+These empirical findings are consistent with our theory.}